Dr. Babasaheb Ambedkar (Vol. 5): Unpublished Writings on Untouchability

 Dr. Bhimrao Ambedkar (1891-1956), or Babasaheb Ambedkar, was a scholar, social reformer, powerful advocate of the rights of Dalits and women, chairman of the Constituent Assembly of India, and the country’s first law minister.

-In 1976, the Government of Maharashtra set up the Dr. Babasaheb Ambedkar Source Material Publication Committee to compile Dr. Ambedkar’s complete works.
+In 1976, the government of Maharashtra set up the Dr. Babasaheb Ambedkar Source Material Publication Committee to compile Dr. Ambedkar’s complete works.
 The Committee consisted of the state’s then education minister and noted scholars and writers.
-In 1978, when Vasant Moon joined the Committee, it decided to procure and publish Dr. Ambedkar’s unpublished writings too.
+In 1978, when Vasant Moon (Dalit activist, author and Officer on Special Duty) joined the Committee, it decided to procure and publish Dr. Ambedkar’s unpublished writings too.

 Book I: Untouchables or The Children of India’s Ghetto